Vancouver Greenway Network: Masumi Mitsui Greenway

-The Masumi Mitsui Greenway (formally North Arm Trail) runs east-west, mainly along 59th Ave, in the southern part of the city.
+The Masumi Mitsui Greenway (formerly North Arm Trail) runs east-west, mainly along 59th Ave, in the southern part of the city.
 This 8 km trail connects major bus routes, five bike routes, and four other greenways and is partially complete.
 Construction began in 2011 with the Ontario Street section and it is complete to Vivian Drive as of 2012.
 The city wishes to take it further east but no concrete plans have yet been presented.

 Along the Masumi Mitsui Greenway, the following landmarks and features can be found: